 Market rent is based on the average local market rate for the type of property you rent.
 Your charge will reflect any changes to the local market.
 If your rent is an intermediate market rent it will be set at 80% of the local market rate.
 The increase however, has been capped at 20% to limit the impact of significant increases in the local market.

 What is a Section 13 notice?
 Does it apply to me?

-If your charge is increased and your tenancy agreement does not have provisions for your charge to be reviewed, a Section 13 notice is legally required to be issued to you one month before the increase is applied.
+If your tenancy agreement does not have terms and conditions for your rental charge review, a Section 13 notice is issued to you with your letter if your charge is increased.

-The Section 13 notice also explains your right of appeal to the tribunal for a market rent to be determined.
+The Section 13 notice also explains your right of appeal to a tribunal for a market rent to be decided.

 If you are unhappy with the level of your rent increase, you have the right to appeal to the tribunal.
-If you wish to appeal you must do so before the date the increase takes effect.
+If you wish to appeal you must do so before the date the increase starts.

-The tribunal is the First-tier Tribunal or the Upper Tribunal, a legal body with legislative powers to settle disputes in relation to the level of rent amongst other things.
-It is an independent decision making body which is completely unconnected to the parties or any other public agency.
-The Tribunal will look at the matter of the rent dispute for the property following an application or a referral made to it.
+The tribunal is the First-tier Tribunal or the Upper Tribunal, a body with legal powers to settle disputes in the level of rent amongst other things.
+It is an independent decision making body which is completely unconnected to the landlord, the resident, or any other public agency.
+The tribunal will look at the matter of the rent dispute for the property following an application or a referral made to it.
 You can contact any office in writing, by telephone, via e-mail, or you can visit their office.
-Please visit gov.uk for the contact details of the regional office that covers your area.
+Please visit the First-tier Tribunal pages for contact details of the regional office for your area.

 How is my service charge set?

 Please refer to our service charges page for our new property groupings and how the shares of service costs will be calculated.

 If you are liable to pay ground rent (as detailed in your lease) you will be issued with a legal notice requesting payment up to 60 days before payment is due.
 If you are due to pay ground rent you will receive notification of this in a separate letter.